emretinaztepe/libA01/README.md

-# SigSauer EPPC Decoder
+# Lib A01
-SigSauer is a PoC project for simplifying A01 processing.
+LibA01 is a PoC project for simplifying A01 processing.

 # How to run?
 yarn install